dipy/dipy/paper/joss/reconst_ivim/paper.md

 # Summary

-The intra­-voxel incoherent motion (IVIM) is a model that describes diffusion and perfusion in the signal acquired with pulsed-gradient spin echo MRI experiments [@le1986mr].
-This method was originally developed to study the motion of water molecules in the human brain -- an indication of brain microstructure, and brain health more generally.
+Intra-voxel incoherent motion (IVIM) is a biophysical model that describes diffusion and perfusion in the signal acquired with a multi-diffusion value MRI acquisition [@le1986mr].
+This method was originally developed to study the fast and slow motion of water molecules in the human brain -- an indication of brain microstructure, and brain health more generally.
 But more recently, interest in this model has expanded and applications have emerged throughout the body [@LeBihan2008] including kidneys, liver, and heart [@Powers1991, @PMID:9038058,
 @Callot2003, ].
-Many more applications are now under investigation such as imaging for cancer (prostate, liver, kidney, pancreas, etc.) [@Koh2011] and imaging of human placenta [@Moore2000, @moore2000vivo].
-Still, one of its most common applications is in brain mapping neuroscience research [@Federau2012].
-For example in research on Parkinson’s disease, where it is used to study aging and structural degeneration of fibre pathways in the brain [@CRUZ2014].
+Many more applications are now under investigation such as cancer imaging (prostate, liver, kidney, pancreas, etc.) [@Koh2011] and imaging of the human placenta [@Moore2000, @moore2000vivo].
+One of its most common applications still remains brain mapping for neuroscience research [@Federau2012].
+An example of this is Parkinson’s disease, where it is used to study aging and structural degeneration of fibre pathways in the brain [@CRUZ2014].